METABOLIC THERAPIES IN CANCER TREATMENT: A RESEARCH SUMMARY

 Warburg Effect: Discovered by the German scientist and Nobel Prize winner Otto Warburg in the 1920s.
 It describes the unique characteristic of cancer cells to consume glucose at much higher rates and in a much different way than normal cells.

-BROAD REVIEW ARTICLES (CHRONOLOGICAL ORDER)
+BROAD REVIEW ARTICLES (CHRONOLOGICAL ORDER, 2015 and prior)

 In this review article, the authors review the ketogenic diet as a therapy that can be added to conventional cancer treatment.
 They briefly review mouse and human studies that have examined the KD in conjunction, but focus most of the article on the potential mechanisms of action in the ketogenic diet in cancer therapy.
 One potential mechanism is the difference in mitochondria (the cell’s “powerhouse”) between healthy cells and cancer cells.
 In cancer cells, mitochondria often show mutations and disfunctions.
 Ketogenic diets exploit this difference by placing stress on these cells with malfunctioning mitochondria.
 Healthy cells adapt just fine.
 Another potential mechanism is the difference in glucose (blood sugar) dependence between healthy cells and cancer cells.
 Cancer cells take in glucose at 30 to 43 times the rate that normal cells do.
 It’s this massive increase that allows PET scans to be effective at detecting cancer.
 But they don’t take in ketones at nearly the same rate or as efficiently.
 Bottom line: ketogenic diets allow the body to take advantage of many different mechanisms to make cancer cells less viable.